What Are Calories and How Are They Measured?

-If you’re just starting out on your fitness journey, these numbers may be things you stare at on the back of a cereal box and cause you to scrunch your nose in disdain.
-A measly 1/2 or 1/4 cup of cereal has how many calories?!
+If you’re just starting out on your fitness journey, you might know calories as the figures you stare at on the back of a cereal box while scrunching your nose in disdain and/or confusion.
+A measly cup of cereal has how many calories?

 - Carbohydrate = 4 Calories per gram